 Please do not get caught out, if it sounds too good to be true it’s probably a scam!
 If you think you have been contacted by a scammer please contact the police fraud department via 101.

 Remember to keep the NHW and ‘No Cold Callers’ stickers on your doors or windows and please keep an eye on your neighbours property, particularly if you know they are vulnerable.

 Please do not be frightened by ‘bullying’ tactics, put down the phone, call 101 and report what has been said to the police.
 They will advise you what to do next.

 Please see contact details for our new PCSO further down the page.

 Click here to read more advice from the police on home security.

 Thefts from vehicles are also on the increase, please keep items of value out of sight, put valuables in the boot when you park and make sure all doors are locked when you leave the vehicle unattended, even on your own drive.

-If you haven’t already picked up the information from the shop or village notice boards we have a new PCSO for our area.
+Hopefully you will have picked up the information, from the shop or village notice boards, of the PCSO for our area.
 We may not see as much of her because she is responsible for a large area but she has promised to be accessible via email or phone if anyone needs her help.

 Her name is Liz Francis, her email address is firstname.lastname@example.org and her non emergency telephone number is 07736083780